AkshataBasrur/Track-Corona-Virus/README.md

-# Track-Corona-Virus
+# Track Corona Virus
-Easy to track live cases of Corona worldwide.
-You can also track the rise of coronavirus cases each day starting from January.<br/>
+Easy to track the steady rise of Coronavirus cases each day starting from January along with live updates each day.<br/>
 Developed this application for Android and IOS platform in Ionic v5 framework(Cordova) using Angular JS, typescript, HTML 5 and SCSS. <br/>
 <a href="http://webpage.pace.edu/ab27376n/TrackCorona/www"> Click to view !!</a>